 |DEAR EVAN HANSEN|

-The show opens on the first day of Evan’s senior year, a letter that he’s written to himself (per the advice of his therapist) is stolen by fellow loner Connor Murphy (Mike Faist, imbuing a potentially hateful character with surprising sweetness).
-When Connor kills himself and his grieving parents (Michael Park and Jennifer Laura Thompson) decide that letter is actually their son’s suicide note.
-Evan not only goes along with the charade, but extends it to create a fantasy friendship with Connor.
+The musical opens on the first day of Evan’s senior year when a letter that he’s written to himself (per the advice of his therapist) is stolen by fellow loner Connor Murphy (Mike Faist, imbuing a potentially hateful character with surprising sweetness).
+When Connor kills himself, the young man’s grieving, troubled parents (the splendid Michael Park and Jennifer Laura Thompson) decide that the letter is actually their son’s suicide note, and an unprepared Evan not only goes along with the charade, but goes on to create a fantasy friendship with Connor.

-It’s a big lie – one that he’s been warned against creating by creepy family friend Jared (a funny Will Roland) and one that quickly escalates, especially after hyper-achieving classmate Alana (Kristolyn Lloyd) gets involved.
-And when a video Evan makes goes viral on the Internet, it ultimately changes not only Evan’s life – especially his relationship with Connor’s sweet, unhappy sister Zoe (a lovely Laura Dreyfuss, making the most of an underwritten role) – but the world at large.
+It’s a very big lie – one that he’s been warned against creating by creepy family friend Jared (an extremely funny Will Roland), who nonetheless helps him perpetuate it.
+The false backstory also quickly escalates after hyper-achieving classmate Alana (a believable Kristolyn Lloyd) gets involved in making Connor a symbol for all lonely and isolated teenagers.
+And when a video Evan makes at his school goes viral on the Internet, it ultimately changes not only Evan’s life – especially his relationship with Connor’s sweet, unhappy sister Zoe (a lovely Laura Dreyfuss) – but the world at large.

 Director Michael Greif, scenic designer David Korins and projection designer Peter Negrini use scrims full of the Internet as the show’s primary visual design, which is both quite appropriate to the material and makes a worthy commentary on the power (for good and evil) of social media.
 More importantly, this minimalist approach to set design somehow fills the Music Box stage.